amina-bzd/melanoma_classification/README.md

-# melanoma_classification
+# Skin lesions classification using machine learning techniques.

-Skin lesions classification using machine learning techniques.
-Challenge 1, Classified nevus images vs. other types using an approximately balanced dataset.
-Challenge 2, three class classification  on Melanoma, Basal, and Squamous Cell Cancers using unbalanced datasets with a 50:40:10 proportion, and tested the performance on respective test sets.
+In this project we were asked to classify images from a skin lesion dataset with the constraint of using only ML techniques.
+On the one hand, we had to classify nevus images vs. other type of images: to do that we had an approximately balanced train set of about 15000 images and a validation set of about 4000 images.
+On the other hand, we were asked to classify images on Melanoma, Basal and Squamous Cell Cancers.
+However, in this case the datasets are unbalanced, for a training set of circa 5000 images and a validation set of approx 1000 images on a proportion of 50:40:10.
+We were provided with respective test sets to see the performance of our implementation.